 America’s Midwest and Southeast regions may be the most underrated regions in the country to visit, since they're often overlooked for well-known destinations on the coast.
 But while you’re on your three-month trip across the U.S., you’ll want to make time to go off the beaten path and include these hidden gems on your epic itinerary.

 In Chicago, Austin, and New Orleans, you’ll find glorious and iconic foods, big city sights, and excellent live music venues.
-Then you can change up the pace and escape to nature and scenic retreats in secluded spots in Minnesota and Wisconsin.
+Then you can change up the pace and escape to smaller, laid-back cities like Milwaukee and Madison.
 With HI USA hostels serving as your home base along the way, you’ll get real insider experiences thanks to walking tours and fun activities on offer at most locations.

 Take a look our handy guide to traveling in the Midwest and Southeast and find out everything you need to make the most of your cross-country adventure.